ga-curriculum/python-fastapi-unit-testing-with-pytest/concepts/README.md

 pipenv run pytest
 ```

-Pytest will automatically discover test files and execute them, displaying a summary of the results.
-Writing effective tests helps catch errors early and ensures your FastAPI app runs as expected.
+Pytest will automatically discover test files and execute them, displaying a summary of the results in your terminal.